simonw/llm/docs/plugins/tutorial-model-plugin.md

 The `Options` class uses [Pydantic 2](https://pydantic.org/), which can support all sorts of advanced validation rules.

-We can also add inline documentation, which can then be displayed by the `llm models list --options` command.
+We can also add inline documentation, which can then be displayed by the `llm models --options` command.

 Add these imports to the top of `llm_markov.py`:
 ```python